Fihra/Fihra/README.md

 😄 Pronouns: He/Him

 🔭 I’m currently working on:
+- **Saranay VST** a Kontakt instrument building with KSP, a Filipino traditional instrument of a 8-pitched gong set.
-- **Reincarnation of Buwan** a Unity game passion project, started for #Devtober solo game jam but will continue afterwards
+- **Reincarnation of Buwan** a Unity game passion project, started for #Devtober solo game jam but will continue afterwards.
 - **Music Player** a Music Player Desktop app, building in Electron.js and using Web Audio API.
 - **Jam Out** a Music SPA with React Hooks + Django of making your own music loop sequences to play to with the piano keyboard on the app.
 -------------------